 Rabbits thrive in the company of other rabbits.
 They’re prey animals in the wild and work together in groups to warn one another when predators approach.
 If a rabbit is the only creature of their kind in a household, they may feel stressed and lonely.

-To avoid this, we recommend getting at least 2 of them.
-2 neutered bunnies, introduced to one another at a similar age and size, will quickly become great friends.
+To avoid this, we recommend getting at least two of them.
+Two neutered bunnies, introduced to one another at a similar age and size, will quickly become friends.